 The present orebody has no surface expression and has been explored entirely by drilling, at first from the surface but predominantly by underground drilling as described below.
-There is no other sampling of in-situ rock.
+Until recently sampling of in-situ rock was done exclusively by diamond core drilling.
+However, since late 2022, face sampling (production drill cuttings) of selected blasts of marginal material has been carried out to support grade control.